 Moral Guidance

 Religion can also provide a moral compass, guiding individuals to make ethical choices and live according to principles of justice, compassion, and love.
-Many religions emphasize the importance of helping others, caring for the poor and vulnerable, and working to create a more just and equitable world.
+Many religions stress the importance of helping others, caring for the poor and vulnerable, and working to create a more just and equitable world.

 Coping Mechanism